NuGet/docs.microsoft.com-nuget/docs/reference/nuget-config-file.md

 <disabledPackageSources />
 ```

-In the above eample, `Contoso` source is disabled and this source will not be used to download or install packages.
+In the example above, the package source `Contoso` is disabled and will not be used to download or install packages.

 ### activePackageSource